AlexZan/textChunker/README.md

 - Ensure that your contributions comply with the terms of the AGPL-3.0 license.

 By submitting a pull request, you agree to allow the textChunker organization to license your contributions under the terms of the AGPL-3.0 license.
 This ensures that your improvements and modifications will be shared with the community.

-For more information on contributing, please refer to our [Contribution Guidelines](CONTRIBUTING.md).